EmRata On 31 & "The Pressure Of Being Young Forever"

 Refinery29: What is your everyday skin-care routine?

-Emily Ratajkowski: This new facialist I'm seeing — I go to this woman Callie at Pearlita Salon in Soho — introduced me to this brand called Factor Five.
+Emily Ratajkowski: This new facialist I'm seeing — I go to this woman Callie at Pearlita Salon in Soho, New York — introduced me to this brand called Factor Five.
 I take off all my makeup with Bioderma.
 I use the Factor Five toner and layer that with Weleda.
 Twice a week I use [Biologique Recherche] P50.
-Because of the dryness of winter, I'll layer on another moisturizer or oil.
+Because of the dryness of winter, I'll layer on another moisturiser or oil.
 Then I use a sunscreen during the day.

 Emily Ratajkowski: I have always loved bangs.
 People always say, bangs are how you know someone's unwell.
 All my friends were like, I love you but no. It was when I was getting my hair extensions out, I was like, I want bangs so bad, so I cut them.